Hera Pheri (film series)

 Hera Pheri is a series of Indian comedy films.
-The first film was directed by Priyadarshan and produced by A.G.
-Nadiadwala, the second film was directed by Neeraj Vora while the third film will be directed by Priyadarshan and produced by Firoz A. Nadiadwala.
+The first film was directed by Priyadarshan and produced by A. G. Nadiadwala, the second film was directed by Neeraj Vora while the third film will be directed by Priyadarshan and produced by Firoz A. Nadiadwala.
 The first film of the series was the remake of the Malayalam film Ramji Rao Speaking while the second film's central plot takes inspiration from Lock, Stock and Two Smoking Barrels and the circus sequences were taken from the Charlie Chaplin film The Circus.
 The series stars Akshay Kumar, Sunil Shetty and Paresh Rawal in lead roles.
 The third installment of the series is in development.

-This series is now the twenty-ninth Highest-grossing film series in Bollywood and has developed a cult following in the years since its release.
+The Hera-Pheri series is now the twenty-ninth highest-grossing film series in Bollywood and has developed a cult following in the years since its release.